Discussing Genomic Phylostratigraphy

 According to the BLAST documentation itself (2008), this parameter represents the ‘number of aligned sequences to keep’.
 This statement is commonly interpreted as meaning that BLAST will return the top N database hits for a sequence query if the value of max_target_seqs is set to N. For example, in a recent article (Wang et al., 2016) the authors explicitly state ‘Setting ’max target seqs’ as ‘1’ only the best match result was considered’.
 To our surprise, we have recently discovered that this intuition is incorrect.
 Instead, BLAST returns the first N hits that exceed the specified E-value threshold, which may or may not be the highest scoring N hits.
 The invocation using the parameter ‘-max_target_seqs 1’ simply returns the first good hit found in the database, not the best hit as one would assume.
 Worse yet, the output produced depends on the order in which the sequences occur in the database.
 For the same query, different results will be returned by BLAST when using different versions of the database even if all versions contain the same best hit for this database sequence.
 Even ordering the database in a different way would cause BLAST to return a different ‘top hit’ when setting the max_target_seqs parameter to 1. - Shah et al., 2018

-performed with a significantly high -max_target_seqs
+search must be performed with a significantly high

-e.g. -max_target_seqs 10000
+, e.g. -max_target_seqs 10000

 (see https://gist.github.com/sujaikumar/504b3b7024eaf3a04ef5